braintree/braintree_ios/README.md

 Welcome to Braintree's v.zero SDK for iOS.
 This library will help you accept card, PayPal, and Venmo payments in your iOS app.

-The Braintree SDK requires a minimum iOS target of 7.0.
+The Braintree SDK requires Xcode 7, iOS SDK 8.0+, and a minimum iOS target of 7.0.

 ![Screenshot of v.zero](screenshot.png)